 Carnival Vista vs. Harmony of the Seas: Smackdown!

 A contest between Royal Caribbean's Harmony of the Seas and Carnival Vista is truly a battle of the behemoths.
-Harmony currently holds the title of world’s largest cruise ship, beating out sister ship Allure of the Seas by 2,400 tons and six feet, while Vista is the largest Carnival ship ever.
+Harmony currently holds the title of world’s second largest cruise ship, beating out sister ship Allure of the Seas by 2,400 tons and six feet, while Vista is also one of Carnival's largest ships ever.
 But every cruiser knows that size isn’t everything, so let’s go round-by-round see which ship comes out on top in this heavyweight scrap:

 With max occupancies of 3,934 for Vista and 5,479 for Harmony, a key element of design is how well the ships can handle the massive crowds onboard.

 Harmony of the Seas borrows heavily from earlier Oasis-class ships.
 Like its sister ships, Harmony of the Seas is divided into “neighborhoods”: Central Park, Boardwalk, Entertainment Place, Young Zone, Royal Promenade, Pools and Spa & Fitness.
 Grouping venues by type makes it easy to find exactly what you’re looking for, something that you wouldn’t expect on such a massive ship.
 Like other Oasis and Quantum-class ships, the Royal Promenade runs straight down the middle of the ship, opening up tons of extra outdoor space.
 Each neighborhood also has a distinctive design and decor (bright, energetic colors for the Fun Zone and organic, natural tones in Central Park, for example), giving each part of the ship a unique feel while still adhering to the core Royal Caribbean aesthetic enough to create a sense of continuity.